-Narrowing down a list of the best events can be hard, but here are a few of the Charm City’s most popular annual events.
+Narrowing down a list of the best events can be hard, but here are a few of the Charm City’s most popular annual celebrations.

 Annual events in Baltimore